dotnet/docs/docs/standard/parallel-programming/how-to-write-a-simple-parallel-foreach-loop.md

 For more information about parallel loops, see [How to: Write a simple Parallel.For loop](how-to-write-a-simple-parallel-for-loop.md).

-To use <xref:System.Threading.Tasks.Parallel.ForEach%2A?displayProperty=nameWithType> with a non-generic collection, you can use the <xref:System.Linq.Enumerable.Cast%2A?displayProperty=nameWithType> extension method to convert the collection to a generic collection, as shown in the following example:
+To use the <xref:System.Threading.Tasks.Parallel.ForEach%2A?displayProperty=nameWithType> loop with a non-generic collection, you can use the <xref:System.Linq.Enumerable.Cast%2A?displayProperty=nameWithType> extension method to convert the collection to a generic collection, as shown in the following example:

 [!code-csharp[TPL_Parallel#07](../../../samples/snippets/csharp/VS_Snippets_Misc/tpl_parallel/cs/nongeneric.cs#07)]
 [!code-vb[TPL_Parallel#07](../../../samples/snippets/visualbasic/VS_Snippets_Misc/tpl_parallel/vb/nongeneric.vb#07)]

-You can also use Parallel LINQ (PLINQ) to parallelize processing of <xref:System.Collections.Generic.IEnumerable%601> data sources.
+You can also use Parallel LINQ (PLINQ) to parallelize the processing of <xref:System.Collections.Generic.IEnumerable%601> data sources.
 PLINQ enables you to use declarative query syntax to express the loop behavior.
 For more information, see [Parallel LINQ (PLINQ)](introduction-to-plinq.md).

 ## Compile and run the code